 Words by Patricia Bondesson Kavanagh

-I have been trying to get rid of scientific meaning from my artworks.
+I have been trying to get rid of scientific meaning in my artwork.
 Indeed, there is no scientific meaning.
-But at the same time, I keep using mathematical methods in my project to guarantee the objectivity.
+But at the same time, I keep using mathematical methods in my project to guarantee objectivity.
 I would say it’s visibly logical.
 Mathematics makes a difference in the same meaning as the camera made for the painters at the time it was invented.
 I became to think of mathematics in this way.

 You told us in one of your emails that your objective is not technology but science.
 Could you tell us a little bit about the intellectual process behind your work?